jmschrei/PyPore/README.md

 # HMMs

-### Making HMMs
+### Making Hidden Markov Models

-You should use the yahmm package to make a HMM.
-This has been sped up both by hacking the code a little, and by converting it from python to cython, leading to a speed up on the viterbi path of approximately 1000x versus the pure python implementation.
-The original yahmm package was written by Adam Novak, and he includes amazing documenation at the beginning about how to use it properly.
-I'll run through it simply:
+PyPore is set up to accept <a href="https://www.github.com/jmschrei/yahmm">YAHMM</a> hidden Markov models by default.
+The YAHMM package is a general HMM package, which is written in Cython for speed.
+The original yahmm package was written by Adam Novak, but has been converted to Cython and expanded upon by myself.
+Here is an example of making a model:

 ```
-import pyximport
-pyximport.install( setup_args={'include_dirs':np.get_include()} )
 from yahmm import *

 model = Model( "happy model" )